Displaying 36 total results.

 Presents videos, several of which are for military families, designed to be watched by an adult and child together that address grief and how to cope with the death of a parent or loved one.
 Includes activities to help children through the grief process.

-The 3 R's of school crises and disasters: Readiness, response, and recovery - National Child Traumatic Stress Network
+The 3 R's of school crises and disasters: Readiness, response, and recovery - National Child Traumatic Stress Network (NCTSN)

 This resource offers tips to help educators assess their school's preparedness in the event of a crisis or disaster.
 It includes suggestions and links to resources for each stage.

 Traumatic stress in ill or injured children: After the ABC's consider the DEF's - National Child Traumatic Stress Network (DO NOT USE; USE ENTRY WITH ACRONYM)

 This pocket card contains information and important questions for hospital staff to ask when determining if a child is at risk for ongoing traumatic stress.

 UCLA Center for Public Health and Disasters - UCLA Center for Public Health and Disasters

 According to the center's website, its content includes "evidence-based resources, which were developed using the best science and evidence in training, planning, and preparedness," as well as general information regarding disaster preparedness, response, and recovery.

 Understanding child traumatic stress - National Child Traumatic Stress Network (NCTSN)